-1. Even after several efforts the Company could not find any candidate who will workas whole time Company Secretary therefore the Company had appointed a Company Secretaryon part time basis to look after compliances related to the Companies Act 2013.
+1. Even after several efforts the Company could not find any candidate who will workas whole time Company Secretary therefore the Company was not able to appoint a CompanySecretary in compliance with the relevant provisions of Companies Act 2013.
 Howeverefforts are being made to find out a suitable candidate for the position of whole timeCompany Secretary.

 2. The actions taken against the Company is due non compliance with the SEBI CircularSEBI/HO/MRD/DSA/CIR/P/2017/92 dated August 1 2017 by M/s.
 Comet Filament Limited aCompany promoted by the same Promoters.

 5. The Company shall take necessary step for filing the relevant forms and returns withthe Registrar of Companies Mumbai within the stipulated period of time to avoid anyadditional fees or penalty.

 14. Extract Of Annual Return -

 As required pursuant to section 92(3) of the Companies Act 2013 and Rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of annual return in MGT9 forms part of this Annual Report as Annexure 2.

-16. Conservation Of Energy Research & Development Technology Absorption ForeignExchange Earnings and Outgo
+15. Conservation Of Energy Research & Development Technology Absorption ForeignExchange Earnings and Outgo

-A. Conservation of energy:
+A. Conservation of energy-